-A friend who is living in a first world country sounded weird when I told her I don’t have a credit card.
+A friend who is living in a first world country was a bit shocked when I told her I don’t have a credit card.
 Then she started telling me how weird it is for people to survive without credit cards.
 Maybe she just overreacted.

 Years ago, it was difficult to buy things online without credit cards.
 Paypal is another best option and here in Philippines, you can’t have Paypal funds unless you’re working for a US based company or your employer is a foreigner.
 One of my employers was an American and I was lucky enough to have Paypal funds.
 However, some sites won’t allow Paypal transactions, especially sites selling Chinese or Korean products.
 Before Zalora, there was Multiply and other Philippine sites that let you pay through Globe Gcash or bank deposits.
 I don’t have enough patience when it comes to bank to bank transactions.
 I don’t like long lines with a bunch of strangers – I feel obliged to smile and engage in small talks.